Ministerial Infrastructure Designation

 Geotechnical investigations

-Targeted engagement with nearby residents and community members along the planned works areas will be carried out before activities commence.
+Targeted engagement with nearby residents and community members along the planned works areas will be carried out before on-ground activities commence.

 Community engagement